 Skip to main content

 Audit changed files for dead code, complexity, and duplication.
-Returns a verdict — pass, warn, or fail — based on the severity of issues found.
-Scoping to changed files keeps the signal-to-noise ratio high: you see only what this PR or commit introduced, not the entire project’s backlog.
+Returns a pass, warn, or fail verdict based on the severity of issues found.
+Scoping to changed files keeps signal-to-noise high: by default only issues introduced by the current PR or commit fail the gate; inherited findings in touched files are shown as context.

 fallow audit auto-detects your base branch.
 Run it without arguments for a zero-config quality check.